agraef/pd-lua/tutorial/pd-lua-intro.md

 1. **Adding signal inlets and outlets:** As before, this is done by setting the `inlets` and `outlets` member variables in the `initialize` method.
 But instead of setting each variable to just a number, you specify a *signature*, which is a table indicating the signal and control in- and outlets with the special `SIGNAL` and `DATA` values.
 The number of in- and outlets is then given by the size of these tables.
 Thus, e.g., you'd use `self.inlets = { SIGNAL, SIGNAL, DATA }` if you need two signal and one control data inlet, in that order.
 Note that a number as the value of `inlets` or `outlets` corresponds to a signature with just `DATA` values in it.
 2. **Adding a dsp method:** This step is optional.
 The `dsp` method gets invoked whenever signal processing is turned on in Pd, passing two parameters: `samplerate` and `blocksize`.
 The former tells you about the sample rate (number of audio samples per second) Pd runs at, which will be useful if your object needs to translate time and frequency values from physical units (i.e., seconds, milliseconds, and Hz) to sample-based time and frequency values, so usually you want to store the given value in a member variable of your object.
 The latter specifies the block size, i.e., the number of samples Pd expects to be processed during each call of the `perform` method (see below).
 You only need to store that number if your object doesn't have any signal inlets, so that you know how many samples need to be generated.
 Otherwise the block size can also be inferred from the size of the `in` tables passed to the `perform` method.
 Adding the `dsp` method is optional.
 You only have to define it if the signal and control data processing in your object requires the `samplerate` and `blocksize` values, or if you need to be notified when dsp processing gets turned on for some other reason.
 3. **Adding a perform method:** This method is where the actual signal processing happens.
 It receives blocks of signal data from the inlets through its arguments, where each block is represented as a Lua table containing floating point sample values.
 The method then needs to return a tuple of similar Lua tables with the blocks of signal data for each outlet.
 Note that the number of *arguments* of the method matches the number of signal *inlets*, while the number of *return values* corresponds to the number of signal *outlets*.
-The `perform` method is *not* optional; if your object outputs any signal data, the method needs to be implemented, otherwise you'll get a `'perform' function should return a table` or similar error in the Pd console as soon as you turn on dsp processing.
+The `perform` method is *not* optional; if your object outputs any signal data, the method needs to be implemented, otherwise you'll get a `perform: function should return a table` or similar error in the Pd console as soon as you turn on dsp processing.

 In addition to the `dsp` and `perform` methods, your object may contain any number of methods doing the usual control data processing on the `DATA` inlets.
 It is also possible to receive control data on the `SIGNAL` inlets; however, you won't be able to receive `float` messages, because they will be interpreted as constant signals which get passed as blocks of signal data to the `perform` method instead.